 There are a lot of things that can give you a lot of pleasure at Christmas time: baking ginger bread cookies, decorating a tree, fluffy snowflakes falling down…We love them all, but decorating house with Christmas decorations is the best!
 So why don’t we make today a DIY Christmas garland made from fabric scraps?

 You can make this DIY Christmas garland made from fabric scraps very fast (even at the last minute when you feel you don’t have time for anything).
 It is a great way of spending family time with children and all accessories you need to prepare it are at your home.
 You will use a lot of fabric remnants and you don’t need a sewing machine!
+Or you can use some swatches – in fabric printing company CottonBee you can print each for 2,49 EUR/GBP.
 Could it be better?
 Let’s do it!

 small pieces of Christmas sewing fabrics